 When a person is not at work they need to take measures to make sure they are physically and mentally well.
 They should exercise a couple of times a week or even go for a long walk.
 They should eat healthy foods.

 A person should also find a productive hobby so they can spend time participating in an activity that they enjoy.
-Here are some great videos that can help with activity ideas!
+Here are some great health and wellness videos that can help with activity ideas!

 5. Learn Coping Skills

 There are many coping skills and stress management skills that can be used.
+These skills will help you stay mentally healthy at work and definitely improve your productivity too.
 If a person does not know any of these skills they should work with a professional to find one that works for them.

 This way when things do get tough a person will be able to use these skills to reduce stress and improve their mental health.
 Some common coping skills include deep breathing or counting to ten.
 Other people find a stress ball helpful.